How to Wash Yoga Blankets for Lasting Quality and Comfort

 Once your blanket is dry, a little extra care will keep it looking and feeling like new.

-- The Center Fold: Fold the blanket in half lengthwise before it is completely dry.
-This "sets" the fold, making it easier to achieve the flat folds required for restorative yoga.
+• The Center Fold: Fold the blanket in half lengthwise before it is completely dry to "set" the fold, making it easier to achieve flat folds for restorative yoga.

-- Restoring Softness: If an air-dried blanket feels stiff, give it a good snap or shake.
+• Restoring Softness: If an air-dried blanket feels stiff, give it a good shake.
 You can also use a soft-bristled brush to gently lift the nap of 100% cotton blankets.

 Myth: You should wash your yoga blanket after every single practice.
 Fact: Unless you are practicing in a high-sweat environment, washing after every use is unnecessary and can wear out the fibers faster.
 Every 5–10 uses is usually sufficient.